-You can use your blog, social media or even online advertising to sell your service.
+You can use your blog, social media, or even online advertising to sell your service.

 All you need to do is use your expertise or develop a service.

-But you might want to set up an editing or proofreading service, a beta reading service or think about creating an online course.
+But you might want to set up an editing or proofreading service or a beta reading service.

-If you have experience in self-publishing, you could create an online consulting service by email or again, by Skype.
+If you have experience in self-publishing, you could create an online consulting service by email or, again, by Skype.

 Self-publish a book or ebook

-It is tough work writing and promoting a book, so it is hard to define the income from book sales as passive.
+So it is hard to define the income from book sales as passive.